-Non-significant
+\Non-significant

 Figure 1.
-Comparison of CD4+/CD8+ cells before and late Ramadan fasting
+Comparison of CD4+/CD8+ cells before and late Ramadan fasting ratio is separately demonstrated for males and females.

 Discussion

 The effects of nutrition and dietary habits on the immune system have been a subject of investigation for many years.
 Even the association between starvation, drought, and the outbreak of infectious diseases has been known for a long time (21).
 The considerable reduction in the essential nutrients for the body led to an understanding of the effects of food deprivation on the immune system.
 Therefore, today, it is believed that the most important cause of immune deficiency is poor diet and inaccessibility of medications (21, 22).